How Much Money Kids Can Make With a Lemonade Stand

-Two little girls selling lemonade at their stand in the park.Spring break and summertime are often busy seasons for kids and their parents, with camps and other non-school activities that fill the long days.
-One way to pass the time is to add a bit of a financial lesson to the mix – while also getting children engaged in the entrepreneurial spirit early on in life – is opening a neighborhood lemonade stand.
+Spring break and summertime are often busy for kids and their parents with camps and other non-school activities filling the long days.
+One way to pass the time is to add a financial lesson to the mix that gets the children engaged in the entrepreneurial spirit early on in life by opening a neighborhood lemonade stand.

-Whether it is placed on the corner of the block near home, curbside, or outside a busy park, operating a successful lemonade stand can be a great summer activity for kids and their parents, for fun, and to earn a few extra bucks.
+Whether it is placed on the corner of the block near home, curbside, or outside of a busy park, operating a successful lemonade stand can be a great summer activity for kids and their parents, for fun, and to earn a few extra bucks.

 The Economics of Lemonade Drink Sales 🍋